Learn how to make these beautiful mermaid shells for less than $15! Perfect for a Little Mermaid Halloween costume.

 Now it is time to paint!
 This is where your creativity will really come in.
 I painted each shell (front and back) in one shade of purple to give it a great base.
 I then went in with a darker purple to define the edges and the shell lines to connect the dip in the scallops.
 I painted a brighter, more vibrant purple on the inner part of each circular piece.
 Lastly, I painted silver glitter paint on the edges of each shell, the very center corner and the lines.
 See below.

 Home stretch!
 Now you want to add TONS of sparkle!
-I love these AB rhinestones from Walmart because they’re cheap and they have so much sparkle.
+These AB rhinestones from Walmart are cheap and have so much sparkle.
 I also purchased some flat backed pearls from Hobby Lobby.
-I tried to concentrate the embellishment toward the middle.
+Try to concentrate the embellishment toward the middle.
 I prefer using E6000 for rhinestone work, HOWEVER, I will caution you to only use in a well ventilated area!
 This stuff is STRONG and is known to cause cancer when inhaled…

 Finally, it’s time to attach the mermaid shells to the bra/bathing suit top.
 E6000 doesn’t dry instantly but has a strong hold.
 Hot glue dries quickly but can sometimes peel off.
 I used a mixture of the two to fix the shells to the bra top.
 I used E6000 toward the center of the shells and then hot glue around the outside to quickly secure the edges.
-I also went through with hot glue and added more pearls and rhinestones to the center of the bra top to give it a seamless look.
+Using hot glue, I also added more pearls and rhinestones to the center of the bra top to give it a seamless look.